(This post may contain affiliate links. Please read our disclosure policy for more information.)

-Have you ever decided to do something, but were not quite sure what you just signed up for?
-That is me.
-All the time.
-I love to try new things, especially if it sounds like family adventure or outdoors is somehow involved.
-And then last spring I stumbled across a link to Cotopaxi Questival.
+Have you ever decided to do something, but weren’t quite sure what you just got yourself into?
+We seem to get ourselves into that situation – a lot.
+We love to try new things, especially if it sounds like family adventure or outdoors is somehow involved.
+So when we stumbled across the Questival, the Cotopaxi adventure race, we signed right up.

 So much fun, in fact, that we just wrapped up our second adventure in a special fall edition: Oktoberquest.

-Questival is all about earning points for completing challenges in teams of 2-6.
-And since we love family events, my husband and I registered as a team and brought the kids to participate along side us.
-There are about 300 challenges that usually range from 1-6 points (sometimes more when they get super crazy).
-You get points by submitting a photo or video of your team completing the challenge through their app.
+Cotopaxi Questival is all about earning points for completing challenges in teams of 2-6.
+There are about 300 challenges, ranging from 1-6 points (sometimes more when they get super crazy).
+Submit a photo or video through their app of your team completing the challenge to earn points.
 Some are easy, some not so much.
 All are fun though!

 - Make sure you have the gear you need to complete the challenges on your list (I forgot our hammock this time so we missed out on the urban hammocking).

-- And each team gets a totem at the kick-off.
-In order to receive points, the totem MUST be seen in all photos and videos.
+- Each team gets a totem at the kick-off event.
+The totem MUST appear in all photos and videos to receive points.

-exploring and discovering your (or a new) city, with challenges to find murals and other cool things all around the city and submitting a team photo in front of the mural (we found some really cool neighborhoods we’d never been to in Denver)challenge yourself at #questival. explore the city, act goofy, & #DOGOOD for points!
-Click To Tweet
+exploring and discovering your (or a new) city, with challenges to find murals and other cool things all around the city and submitting a team photo in front of the mural.
+We found some really cool neighborhoods we’d never been to in Denver.

 doing good by making small donations to charities, leaving happy notes around town, and collecting trash at a park